Developing A Sequence Of Events Leading Up To The Accident Event

 Paint a Word Picture

-It’s important the sequence of events clearly describe what occurred so someone who is unfamiliar with an accident is able to “see it happen” as they read the narrative.
+It’s important the sequence of events clearly describes what occurred so someone who is unfamiliar with an accident is able to “see it happen” as they read the narrative.

 Sample Sequence of Events